• Skip to primary navigation

 Calories:411kcal

-A one pot easy orzo recipe that comes together in about 45 minutes.
-This creamy vegetarian recipe features orzo and mushrooms, white beans, parmesan, goat cheese and your choice of kale or spinach!
-A fabulous dinner that’s easy to make.
+A one pot easy orzo recipe that comes together in about 50 minutes.
+This creamy vegetarian recipe features orzo and mushrooms, white beans, parmesan, goat cheese and your choice of kale or spinach.
+Share with a side salad and crusty bread and dinner is done!

 *See notes if using spinach instead of kale.